 - fund organizations that work to eliminate financial stress on families affected by cancer;

-- support best-in-class children’s health mental health care providers;
+- support best-in-class children’s health and mental health care providers;

 - stem cell research; and